Corporate Governance Policies and Report

 (ⅰ) The responsible official in charge of conducting constructive dialogue with shareholders and investors shall be the Executive General Manager of the Corporate Control and Administration Division.
 The Executive General Manager of the Corporate Control and Administration Division shall, upon receiving a request for dialogue from shareholders and investors, individually engage in dialogue, and work to set up a useful place for shareholders and investors by securing opportunities for them to engage in a dialogue with the President and Executive Officer and the Directors including External Directors.

 (ⅱ) As an organization that supports dialogue with shareholders and investors, the Company will set up full-time IR and SR sections in the Corporate Control and Administration Division, and appoint full-time IR and SR staff.
-To identify and gather important in-house information and manage and disclose it appropriately, the Executive General Manager of the Corporate Control and Administration Division will also set up an disclosure council consisting of the persons in charge in the Corporate Planning Department, General Affairs and Risk Management Department, Corporate Accounting Department, the Corporate Finance Department, ESG Integration Department, Governance Promotion Department, and the Corporate Communication Department, to share information regularly or as needed.
+To identify and gather important in-house information and manage and disclose it appropriately, the Executive General Manager of the Corporate Control and Administration Division will also set up an disclosure council consisting of the persons in Corporate Control and Administration Division in charge of Corporate Planning, General Affairs and Risk Management, Corporate Accounting, and Corporate Finance, and Sustainability Division in charge of ESG Integration, Governance Promotion, and Corporate Communication to share information regularly or as needed.
 The Executive General Manager of the Corporate Control and Administration Division will manage this group and provide the information necessary for dialogue.

 • 3)Efforts to enhance IR and SR activities